rikutiira/react-partial/README.md

 //etc...
 ```

-- The first argument is always the value which React expects, eg. propTypes takes an object, componentDidMount takes a function.
+- **The first argument is always the value which the method expects**, eg. propTypes takes an object, componentDidMount takes a function.
-    - All functions get prepended with `this` and appended with `this.props, this.state`:<br>
+    - Each function's arguments get prepended with `this` and appended with `this.props, this.state`:<br>
     `componentDidMount((self, props, state) => ...)`<br>
     `shouldComponentUpdate((self, nextProps, nextState, props, state) => ...)`
         - The reasoning for the order is that `this` is often necessary while `props` and `state` are just there for convenience, eg. if you want to destructure arguments.
-- Second argument is optional, and when omitted a new curried function is returned which takes a single argument `Component/componentMethod`<br>
+- Second argument is optional, and when omitted a new curried function is returned which takes a single argument `componentMethod/Component`
+    - If componentMethod is given, its functionality is added to the existing method(s) and a new curried function is returned which takes a single argument `Component/componentMethod`
     - If Component is given, a new React component is returned.
-The returned component wraps the given component and applies all the specified component methods.<br>
+The returned component wraps Component with a higher order component with all the given partial methods.
-    - If componentMethod is given, its functionality is added to the existing method(s) and a new curried function is returned which takes a single argument `Component/componentMethod`

 ### Utility functions